ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 A measurement in any other triple is called an Endorsement.

 The supply chain entity that is responsible for providing the the measurements (i.e. Reference Values or Endorsed Values) is by default the CoRIM signer.
-If a different entity is authorized to provide measurement values, the CoRIM signer may delegate authorization of specific measurements to a different authority with the `authorized-by` entry in the `measurement-map`.
-The meaning of `authorized-by` should be read as an "only if" implication that the CoRIM signer authorizes a measurement only if the named authority also authorizes the measurement.
-Note that circular `authorized-by` references do not constitute authorization by any authority in the cycle.

 ~~~ cddl
 {::include cddl/measurement-map.cddl}